-(i) As originally written, Section§ 8(a) createscreated a complete defense to an action under Section§ 4(a)(1) (which renders voidable a transfer made or obligation incurred with actual intent to hinder, delay, or defraud any creditor of the debtor) if the transferee or obligee takes in good faith and for a reasonably equivalent value.
-The amendments add to Section§ 8(a) the further requirement that the reasonably equivalent value must be given the debtor.
+- (1) As originally written, § 8(a) created a complete defense to an action under § 4(a)(1) (which renders voidable a transfer made or obligation incurred with actual intent to hinder, delay, or defraud any creditor of the debtor) if the transferee or obligee takes in good faith and for a reasonably equivalent value.
+The amendments add to § 8(a) the further requirement that the reasonably equivalent value must be given the debtor. - (2) Section 8(b), derived from Bankruptcy Code §§ 550(a), (b) (1984), creates a defense for a subsequent transferee (that is, a transferee other than the first transferee) that takes in good faith and for value, and for any subsequent good-faith transferee from such a person.

-Bankruptcy Code §§ 550(a), (b) (1984), creates a defense for a subsequent transferee (that is, a transferee other than the first transferee or a person for whose benefit the first transfer was made) that takes in good faith and for value, and for any subsequent transferee from such a person.
-As originally written, this defense literally applied only to an action for a money judgment.
 The amendments clarify the meaning of § 8(b) by rewording it to follow more closely the wording of Bankruptcy Code §§ 550(a), (b) (which is substantially unchanged as of 2014).
-Among other things, the amendments make clear that the defense also applies to recovery of or from the transferred property or its proceeds, by levy or otherwise, This clarification parallels Bankruptcy Code §§ 550(a), (b) (2014).as well as to an action for a money judgment.
+Among other things, the amendments make clear that the defense applies to recovery of or from the transferred property or its proceeds, by levy or otherwise, as well as to an action for a money judgment.